TL;DR: Why Agile Turns into Micromanagement

 - Agile innovation also interferes with the typical “we know what we need to build for our customers” attitude of the middle management.
 A “good manager” knows what to do and how to solve a problem.
 She is not “weak” by admitting that she has to guess herself.
 That she has to observe, to ask, and to include the customer in the product discovery, improvement and delivery process.

 In my understanding, knowledge workers, therefore, don’t despise agile per se.
 They just despise what managers turn the idea of self-organizing teams into in everyday operations.
 Because they're not leaders.
 Because they put their own personal agendas above the organization’s future success.
-Because they fail to contribute to evolve an organization’s culture to embrace experiments and failure by providing autonomy, mastery, and purpose to their people.
+Because they fail to contribute to evolving an organization’s culture to embrace experiments and failure by providing autonomy, mastery, and purpose to their people.

 Software is eating the world.
 Every company with a bright future is nowadays also a software company.
 All are depending on a great deal on the input from their knowledge workers in an ever-increasing competition.
 Think Google, Facebook, Uber, Tesla, and Amazon.
-The majority of them is leadership-driven.
+The majority of them are leadership-driven.
 Even Microsoft seems to be no longer stuck in the past, pursuing a management concept that worked well in the heydays of General Motors and Taylorism.

 Today’s management-driven organizations, that fail to recognize this development, will make themselves obsolete over time.
 They will fail to compete with these leadership-driven organizations at product-level.
 And they will suffer a really unhealthy disadvantage in the war for talent.